-Reception & Registry: provides a front line reception and switchboard service for HQ, as well as dealing with incoming and outgoing post.
-The Reception and Registry Team is involved in ordering business cards for Service staff, producing the Service Bulletin in conjunction with the Media & Communications team, dealing with stationery queries and overseeing the HQ reprographics facilities.
+Reception & Registry: provides a front-line reception and switchboard service for HQ, as well as dealing with incoming and outgoing post.

 HQ Reception staff participated in the Supporting Customers course, delivered by the Chamber of Commerce, which focused on the equality and diversity aspects of excellent customer service.
 The customer service delivered by HWFRS staff has contributed to the successful retention of Charter Mark with 12 elements assessed as national best practice.